-Brian Russ Law, Inc. is a United States trademark law office focused on helping businesses build and protect their brands.
+Brian Russ Law, Inc. is a United States trademark legal firm fixated on helping corporations build and protect their brands.
 We appreciate the need to distinguish your brand from your competitors.
-A small business owner and serial entrepreneur, lawyer Brian understands the struggles of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses across the United States of America work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+A small business owner and serial entrepreneur, attorney Brian gets the difficulties of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with corporations throughout the United States of America work through common branding issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal guidance in Bayonet Point, Florida, then you’ve come to the right place.

 Bayonet Point’s Trademark Attorney